-Fig. 3: Error convergence curve for plain gradient descent (left plot) and stochastic gradient descent (right plot) with and without momentum for a fixed learning rate of 0.01.
+Fig. 3: Error convergence curve for plain GD (left plot) and SGD (right plot) with and without momentum for a fixed learning rate of 0.01.
 Note the y-axis is on a logarithmic scale.

 Then, we apply three adaptive learning rates tuning methods (ADAgrad, ADAM and RMSprop with momentum) to the same regression task.
 Importantly, the learning rate had to be initially set to η=0.00005 to reach a training MSE level of ~10-10.
 The ADAgrad and RMSprop behave almost identically and converge to similar MSE at ~12000 epochs.
 Both implementations yield a very similar convergence trajectory.
 The ADAM implementation converges at ~14000 epochs and is outperformed by the other tuning methods in terms of convergence time.
 ADAgrad and RMSprop improves the convergence time by ~40% and ADAM by ~30% with respect to “plain” SGD.